miguel-mm89/miguel-mm89/README.md

 ### I'm Miguel FullStack web developer

-I am passionate on web design and programming language such as React-js, Node-js, redux, Express-js, mySQL, Postgres, and other.
+I am passionate on web design and programming language such as javaScript, React-js, Node-js, redux, Express-js, mySQL, Postgres, and other.

 Currently, I'm finishing the bootcamp soyHenry, a bootcamp of more than 800 hours of theoretical and practical programming.